Financial Freedom

 Paper Robots

 Welcome to "Financial Freedom: Lessons in Personal Finance," a comprehensive online resource designed to equip you with the knowledge and tools necessary to achieve financial independence and a prosperous future.
-On this page, you'll find Personal Finance Inquiry Lessons, Investment Lessons, and grab-and-go resources.

 Personal Finance Inquiry Lessons

+These lessons guide students through research, activities, and worksheets to answer a relevant personal finance question.
+Each lesson can take up to a week.
 Use these lessons in your Economics course to teach multiple personal finance standards in one lesson or use them as standalone projects in a personal finance course.

 Will I ever be able to purchase a home?